CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thewizardslimited.md

 _Long-event Phase_ — Remove all of your resource long-events already in play.
 Play any new resource long-event cards.
 Remove all of your opponent's hazard long-events.

 _Movement/Hazard Phase_ — One at a time, each of your companies takes the following actions.
 The company turns over its new site card (if it has one).
-Then, each player draws cards as indicated on a new site card.
-Next, your opponent may play hazard cards on the company; the maximum number of hazards that may be played on a company is equal to the the size of the company (to a minimum of two).
+Then, each player draws cards as indicated on a new site card.[^m-h-shortsummary] Next, your opponent may play hazard cards on the company; the maximum number of hazards that may be played on a company is equal to the the size of the company (to a minimum of two).
 Finally, remove the old site card and each player discards or draws so that he has eight cards in his hand.

 _Site Phase_ — One at a time, each of your companies _may_ take the following actions at its current, untapped site.
 The company decides to enter and explore the site.
 If the site has an automatic-attack, it attacks the company.
 The company may attempt to play one item, ally, faction, or information resource card that is "playable" at that site.
 A character in the company must tap to make this attempt.
 If the card is successfully played, tap the site.